Brionconroy/coffee-social-react/README.md

 ## Conclusion

-This project has thought me a lot about the differnt technologys used.
+This project has thought me a lot about the differnt technologies used.
 It has also thought me a lot about time constrains and working to a deadline.
-The deadlines forced me to prioritize differnt parts of the project with User Storys and MoSCoW thinking.
-Moving on if you get stuck on something small and come back to it at a later time is a must when you have time constains. keeping everything well documented is a must, when not fully finishing feature (if you get stuck) so that when you come back to the feature you can pick up where you left off.
+The deadlines forced me to prioritize different parts of the project with User Stories and MoSCoW thinking.
+Moving on if you get stuck on something small and come back to it at a later time is a must when you have time constraints.
+Keeping everything well documented is a must when not fully finishing a feature (if you get stuck) so that when you come back to the feature you can pick up where you left off.

 ## Credits

-+ Thanks to the tutors at Coding instatute and to my mentor Gareth for guiding me through my project.
++ Thanks to the tutors at Coding institute and to my mentor Gareth for guiding me through my project.
 I would also like to thank Katie Duggan for proofreading the content.